GPTAlgoPro/Infini-Megrez/README.md

 python -m vllm.entrypoints.openai.api_server --served-model-name Megrez-3B-Instruct --model /local/path/to/Megrez-3B-Instruct --port 8000 --tensor-parallel-size 1
 ```

-#### CPU

 ### Tool Use
-Megrez-3B-Instruct supports function-calling, especially optimized  for websearch agents.
-Please refer to our release [InfiniWebSearch](link) framework for a more detailed user guide.
+Megrez-3B-Instruct supports function-calling, especially optimized for web-search agents.
+Please refer to our release [InfiniWebSearch](https://github.com/infinigence/InfiniWebSearch) framework for a more detailed information.

 <a name="performance"></a>